 A small literature studies the effect of redistributing from those with a high lifetime propensity to save to those with a low propensity on optimal tax policy in various settings.
 Golosov et al. (2013) solve a static model with preference heterogeneity.
 Pestieau and Possen (1978) and Judd (1985) consider a 'two-class' model with capitalists and workers.
 Sheshinski (1976) considers a model with infinitely lived agents.
-This paper breaks with this literature by studying optimal redistribution with non-homothetic preferences in an OLG model and by quantifying the impact of non-homothetic savings behavior on the welfare effects of redistribution using a sufficient statistics approach as well as a quantitative model.
+This paper breaks with this literature by studying optimal redistribution with non-homothetic preferences in an OLG model and by quantifying the impact of non-homothetic savings behavior on the welfare effects of redistribution using a sufficient statistics approach.